 How phenol works

-Phenol destroys the nerve conduction that is causing spasticity.
-As the effect is permanent, it is used with people who experience spasticity but who have no feeling and control in their legs and no control of bowel or bladder function.
+Phenol destroys the nerve conduction that is causing spasticity or pain.
+As the effect is permanent, it is used with people who experience spasticity but who have no feeling and control in their legs and no control of bowel or bladder function or more rarely for those in very intense chronic pain that is not responding to other treatment.

 How is phenol given?